Internal Medicine of Greater New Haven

 Internists located in Cheshire, CT & Guilford, CT

 Many health conditions are preventable or easily treated when diagnosed in their early stages, saving you the discomfort and hassle of illness.
-The doctors at Internal Medicine of Greater New Haven in Hamden, Connecticut, are committed to providing the best possible preventive medicine to help you improve and protect your health and well-being.
-If you want to take steps to protect your health and make more use of the preventive health care services available, call or schedule an appointment online today.
+The doctors at Internal Medicine of Greater New Haven in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, are committed to providing the best possible preventive medicine to help you improve and protect your health and well-being.
+If you want to take steps to protect your health and make better use of the preventive health care services available, call or schedule an appointment online today.

 The ultimate goal of preventive medicine is to keep you healthy.
 This includes routine exams, screenings, interventions, and vaccines.

 Your annual physical exam is an opportunity for you and your doctor to talk about any changes to your health and well-being and for your doctor to run any tests and routine screenings to check for signs of conditions that don’t cause obvious symptoms in their early stages.
 Your doctor keeps records of your health to compare your current health to previous visits and notes any changes.